WHY CUT CORE?

 Core is collected from depths of specific interest, which in the North Sea is usually reservoir sections where hydrocarbons are thought to be present.
 By understanding the sedimentology, stratigraphy and properties of the rocks, geologists can interpret how they formed and better understand how the hydrocarbon system works.

-While most core is cut to understand specific zones of interest, it can be used to prove a well has reached geological basement (hard crystalline rock) in a "Total Depth Core", such as in the West of Shetland.
+While most core is cut to understand specific zones of interest, it can also be used to prove a well has reached geological basement (hard crystalline rock) in a "Total Depth Core" or TD Core.
 More rarely, coring was used in the past to drill extremely hard rock that would otherwise cause a regular drill bit to wear down too quickly.

 When a well has been drilled to the desired depth to collect core, the drill bit is swapped for a core bit.
 It costs significant time to attach the core bit because all of the drilling equipment (drill string) needs to be taken out of the borehole and lowered back in.
-Drilling with a core bit also proceeds at slow speed.
-This is the reason core is so expensive and only cut at stratigraphic depths of extreme interest.
-In the past more core was cut but nowadays geophysical tools are able to collect a wealth of data and companies are less reliant on core.
+This is the reason core is expensive and only cut at stratigraphic depths of extreme interest.

 HALF CUT CORE